Running your business takes so much time and energy. Spending the profits on some indulgences is the least you can do, right?

-- Can the business run entirely without me (no email, texting, or calls) for a month?
+- The business can’t run entirely without me (no email, texting, or calls) for a month.

-- Do I know most of my clients by name?
+- I know most of my clients by name.

-- Do I spend most of my profit each year?
+- I spend most of my profit each year.

-- Does most of the revenue come from services delivered by the hour?
+- Most of the revenue comes from services delivered by the hour.

-- Are my initials or name part of the company name?
+- My initials or name are part of the company name.

-- Do I spend most of my profit on extravagant trips, expensive homes, and cars?
+- I spend most of my profit on extravagant trips, expensive homes, and cars.

-- Do I write or review most of the proposals?
+- I write or review most of the proposals.

-- Do I avoid planning?
-Have I avoided planning my future exit strategy?
+- I avoid planning my future exit strategy.

-- Do clients insist on working with me personally?
+- Clients insist on working with me personally.

 If you answered yes to more than six of these questions, you’re probably running a lifestyle business.

-Growing your business so you have time, money, and freedom, while enjoying the journey along the way means treating your business like an investment.
+Having time, money, and freedom while enjoying the journey along the way means treating your business as an investment.
 Start thinking in terms of customers, not clients.
 Generally, customers buy solutions and products and pay in advance.
 That’s what you want instead of clients who buy services and pay after delivery.

 Take the steps now to turn your business into an asset so that you get what you want in the end.
 Start making conscious choices about narrowing your focus, turning away work that doesn’t fit, transforming services into solutions, and replacing yourself.
 The ironic thing is, when you do these things, you might find you want to keep your business after all because it’s easy to love when it works for you.